 Note that if you connected over AFP earlier from your Mac to shared folders on your NAS, you might have to reconnect over SMB.

 Now that you have set up your Synology DiskStation, it is time to get your Mac ready.
 Most of the work is done in System Preferences > Time Machine.
 We also use the Finder for a moment.

 If you already use Time Machine to back up your Mac to another device, I suggest you stop Time Machine first before you continue.
 If it is currently running, either wait until it is finished or stop the backup from the Time Machine icon in the menu bar.

 Next, uncheck the option Back Up Automatically.
-We enable this again when we are finished.
+We will enable this again when we are finished.
 Any running backup will stop.
-In case this option is greyed out, you have to authenticate as an administrator first.
+If this option is greyed out, you must authenticate as an administrator first.
 Click the lock and authenticate to unlock it.

-Note that it is possible to continue with your current Time Machine backup in its new location on your NAS.
+It is possible to continue your current Time Machine backup in its new location on your NAS.
 Alternatively, you can start fresh with a clean slate on your NAS.

-If you like to continue with your current backup, just copy the backup file from the old to the new location on the NAS now.
+If you like to continue with your current backup, copy the backup file from the old to the new location on the NAS now.
 Make sure Time Machine does not back up during copying.
-Only when copying is finished, you continue with the next step.
+Only when copying is finished you continue with the next step.

 Connect user to NAS